Generic catastrophic poverty when selfish investors exploit a degradable common resource: Discussion

 \section{Discussion}

-Based on a concept proposed by William Forster Lloyd in 19th century, Garrett Hardin examined in 1968 the impact of increased exploitation pressures on the stage of global natural resources \cite{hardin1968tragedy}.
-An exploration of a specific mathematical modeling framework for the possible outcome, the tragedy of the commons (TOC), was not performed at this state.
-At the center of attention are common-pool resources for which access is unrestricted and free of charges.
-However, free access does not imply necessarily that utilization will not entail monetary costs.
-E.g., for Lloyd's open-to-all pasture of a village, peasants need to invest first into their respective livestock.
+Based on a concept proposed by William Forster Lloyd in the 19th century, Garrett Hardin examined in 1968 the impact of increased exploitation pressures on the state of global natural resources \cite{hardin1968tragedy}.
+An exploration of a specific mathematical modeling framework for the possible outcome, the tragedy of the commons (TOC), was however not performed at this point.
+At the center of attention for the TOC are common-pool resources for which access is unrestricted and free of charges.
+However, free access does not imply that utilization will not entail monetary costs.
+E.g., for Lloyd's classical example, an open-to-all pasture of a village, peasants need to invest first in their respective livestocks.
 One needs animals, say cows, in order to benefit from a common grazing ground.

 For an experimental setup, Ostrom \cite{ostrom1999coping} used a model functionally identical to (\ref{PC_E_i}).
 Agents are assumed to dispose of an asset that can be invested either into a default activity, like working for an employer and getting paid, or into a common pool of resources.
-Assets not used for the default activity correspond hence to opportunity costs \cite{nicholson2012microeconomic}, which implies that they are functionally equivalent to investment costs, It is hence reasonable to assume, as done throughout this paper, that agents need to invest when accessing a common pool of resources.
+Assets not used for the default activity correspond to opportunity costs \cite{nicholson2012microeconomic}, which implies that they are functionally equivalent to investment costs.
+It is hence reasonable to assume, as done throughout this paper, that agents need to invest when accessing a common pool of resources.
 An equivalent observation holds for certain classes of managed commons.
 An example would be the case of a taxed fishing ground.
 The incurring costs would be equivalent to investment costs if taxes are proportional to the capacity of the individual boats, but otherwise independent of the actual size of the catch.